 The market performed very well in 2019.
-Therefore, you want to compare how well you performed in your employer 401(k) or 403(b) plan against an option with comparable risk in an IRA.
+Therefore, you want to compare how well you performed in your employer's 401(k) or 403(b) plan against an option with comparable risk in an IRA.

 Plus, the 401(k) Target Date plan may charge a 2.21% investment fee compared to 0.15% fee in the Vanguard option.1 On $10,000, that’s $1,082 in fees.
 On $50,000, it’s $5,410.

-Most people pick jobs because of the salary, the people, and the values of the company.
+Most people pick jobs because of the salary, the people, and the company's values.
 The strength of the retirement plan is a low priority.

-Creating a “rule” for yourself to always rollover your 401(k) or 403(b) will ensure you take care of your retirement as you grow your career.
+Creating a “rule” for yourself to consistently roll over your 401(k) or 403(b) will ensure you take care of your retirement as you grow your career.

 When NOT to Roll Over Your Retirement Account

-Second, if you’re afraid of bankruptcy or are planning to retire early, leveraging your employer’s 401(k) or 403(b) provides additional protection from creditors and could allow you to take out funds before age 59 ½ without penalty.
+Second, if you’re afraid of bankruptcy or plan to retire early, leveraging your employer’s 401(k) or 403(b) provides additional protection from creditors and could allow you to take out funds before age 59 ½ without penalty.

 Finally, while this is not a reason to avoid a rollover to an IRA, it’s important to note that many financial professionals will get a commission if you use them to roll your dollars to an IRA, but not if you roll your dollars to your new 401(k).